CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

       cohortType: study-defined
 ```

-Use it only when requesting entity-aware BFF output:
+Use it with BFF output:

 ```bash
 convert-pheno \